xyephy/whive/doc/README.md

-Whive Core
+Whiveyes Core
 =============

 Setup
 ---------------------
-Whive Core is the original Whive client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Whive transactions, which requires a few hundred gigabytes of disk space.
+Whiveyes Core is the original Whiveyes client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Whiveyes transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Whive Core, visit [whive.org](https://whive.org/).
+To download Whiveyes Core, visit [whiveyes.org](https://whiveyes.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Whive Core on your native platform.
+The following are some helpful notes on how to run Whiveyes Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

 - `bin/cranapay-qt` (GUI) or
-- `bin/whived` (headless)
+- `bin/whiveyesd` (headless)

 ### Windows

-Unpack the files into a directory, and then run whive-qt.exe.
+Unpack the files into a directory, and then run whiveyes-qt.exe.

 ### macOS

-Drag Whive Core to your applications folder, and then run Whive Core.
+Drag Whiveyes Core to your applications folder, and then run Whiveyes Core.

 ### Need Help?

-* See the documentation at the [Whive Forum](https://forum.whive.org) for help and more information.
+* See the documentation at the [Whiveyes Forum](https://forum.whiveyes.org) for help and more information.

 Building
 ---------------------
-The following are developer notes on how to build Whive Core on your native platform.
+The following are developer notes on how to build Whiveyes Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)